Cyb3rDo/PyConverter-v1.0/ReadMe.md

-Install pyhton if you don't have it :
+Install python if you don't have it :
 -----------------------------------

 sudo apt-get install python